-- (5) The scoring system used for the endodontics competency examination as specified in Section 1032.7(d). is defined as follows: - (A) A score of 0 is unacceptable; examinee exhibits a critical error. - (B) A score of 1 is unacceptable; major deviations that are correctable. - (C) A score of 2 is acceptable; minimum competence. - (D) A score of 3 is adequate; less than optimal. - (E) A score of 4 is optimal.
+- (5) The scoring system used for the endodontics competency examination is defined as follows: - (A) A score of 0 is unacceptable; examinee exhibits a critical error. - (B) A score of 1 is unacceptable; major deviations that are correctable. - (C) A score of 2 is acceptable; minimum competence. - (D) A score of 3 is adequate; less than optimal. - (E) A score of 4 is optimal.